hudsonmiears/hudsonmiears.github.io/index.md

 On this website you'll find a blog with dev logs and a couple of posts about game design.
 You can find a neat collection of my projects on my [portfolio](/portfolio/).

 I'm currently a Software Development Engineer at Esri.
-I work on the ArcGIS Runtime SDK, making code samples for Android and doing code health improvements in C++.
+I work on the ArcGIS Runtime SDK for Android, using Java, Kotlin, and C++ to create performance-critical GIS tooling for developers.

-Most recently, I've been working on a short narrative game about identity, productivity, and brewing beer.
-I've made [a couple of videos about it on Youtube](https://www.youtube.com/channel/UCpHSXFLxATDubOAje6dDKeg?view_as=subscriber).

-If you want to talk to me about anything, send me an email at hudson@hudsonmiears.com or contact me on Discord @reizoukin.
+If you want to talk to me about anything, send me an email at hudson@hudsonmiears.com.